2Lift / Ergonomics / Australia

 Manual Handling and Ergonomic Risk Assessment Tools

-Risk management process for manual handling tasks, Australia.Thus it is the employer's responsibility to use ergonomic risk assessment tools (or other evaluation tools) to make sure that the manual handling tasks do not constitute a risk of MSD for the workers.
+Risk assessment tools: A risk management process for manual handling tasks in Australia.Thus it is the employer’s responsibility to use ergonomic risk assessment tools (or other evaluation tools) to make sure that the manual handling tasks do not constitute a risk of MSD for the workers.

 In the afore mentioned Hazardous Manual Tasks.
 Code of Practice you’ll get a thorough step-by-step guide as to how to approach manual handling tasks at work.